emilk/egui/README.md

 * Gather input (mouse, touches, keyboard, screen size, etc) and give it to Egui
 * Run application code (Immediate Mode GUI)
 * Tell Egui to tesselate the frame graphics to a triangle mesh
-* Render the triangle mesh with your favorite graphics API (see OpenGL examples)
+* Render the triangle mesh with your favorite graphics API (see [OpenGL example](https://github.com/emilk/egui/blob/master/egui_glium/src/painter.rs))

-## Backends
+## Integrations

-Wherever you can render textured triangles you can use Egui.
+Egui is build to be easy to integrate into any existing game engine or platform you are working on.
+Egui itself doesn't know or care on what OS it is running or how to render things to the screen - that is the job of the egui integration.
+The integration needs to do two things:

+* **IO**: Supply Egui with input (mouse position, keyboard presses, ...) and handle Egui output (cursor changes, copy-paste integration, ...).
+* **Painting**: Render the textured triangles that Egui outputs.

 ### Official

-I maintain two official Egui backends:
+I maintain two official Egui integrations:

 * [egui_web](crates.io/crates/egui_web) for making a web app.
 Compiles to WASM, renders with WebGL.
 [Click to run the Egui demo](https://emilk.github.io/egui/index.html).
-* [egui_glium](crates.io/crates/egui_glium) for compiling native apps with [Glium](https://github.com/glium/glium) backend.
+* [egui_glium](crates.io/crates/egui_glium) for compiling native apps with [Glium](https://github.com/glium/glium).

 The same code can be compiled to a native app or a web app.